 Mr. Fay will thoroughly investigate your case to identify evidence that supports your innocence.
 And there are other ways to get charges downgraded or dismissed, including diversionary programs like Pre-Trial Intervention (PTI) in Superior Court and Conditional Dismissal in Municipal Courts.
 Talk to a criminal defense attorney at our firm who regularly defends clients charged with theft crimes in Camden County if you have been charged with theft.
 You may not know your options and possible defenses until you do.

 Contact a Pennsauken NJ Theft and Fraud Lawyer for a Free Consultation

 If you or someone you love has been charged with a theft or fraud offense in Camden County or elsewhere in South Jersey, it is highly advisable to consult with an experienced New Jersey criminal defense attorney as soon as possible.
 Contact our firm at 609-832-3202 for additional information and a cost-free consultation about your specific theft charge.
-We frequently appear in courts throughout Camden County, including in Lindenwold, Berlin, Winslow, Pennsauken, Cherry Hill, and the city of Camden.
+We frequently appear in courts throughout Camden County, including in Lindenwold, Berlin, Winslow, Pennsauken, Cherry Hill, and Gloucester Township.
 To discuss your charges and how we may be of assistance, contact us 24/7.